 Jennings Brewery

-Today, the brewery is owned by Marston’s but still retains much of its independence and it still uses pure Lake District water in its manufacturing process.
+One of the oldest and largest breweries in Cumbria, Jennings has dominated the brewing industry in the Lake District for over 100 years.
+The brewery is currently back under local independent ownership and uses pure Lake District water in its manufacturing process.
 The brewery buildings are an iconic part of the Cockermouth skyline and a tour of the brewery is a must for any visitor to the town.

 Planning Your Visit